Gallery Tour Step 7: It Just Got PERSONAL

 YOUR conclusions may vary regarding message (since our core values can vary greatly) but ought not vary much regarding technique (since we agreed earlier on a standard of beauty), regardless of your liking or not (these being your personal preferences).
 I hope you can find some meaning in any art that you study, be it encouraging or challenging, always causing reflection and even healing.

 Humans were meant to be surrounded by handiwork – not just for utilitarian purposes but to evoke joy and empathy with mankind, and indeed, all of creation.
 If you are not artist, all the more reason to commune with creativity!
 I hope you grab the next piece of original art that grabs you (giving you a sense of peace, excitement or satisfaction) -- but only if its for sale!
 Can you imagine where a specific piece might fit perfectly into your home, office or cottage?
 If it is a gift for someone, is it generic enough a message or specific enough a meaning to be appreciated by a group or loved as a personal gift?

 Happy gallery-hopping.
 AH...the gallery life!
 Enjoy as much as these people do in the“Gallery of the Louvre”* by Morse, circa 1883.
 Thanks for joining me on on this tour.
-Follow my blog to catch the entire 7 Step Gallery Tour AND to receive my soon to be available free printable "Analysis Handout."
+To catch more helpful hints and creative meanderings, follow my blog by SUBSCRIBING by email at the very BOTTOM of this post.

 Note: These writings are loosely based on writings by art critique philosophers, Ernst Feldman and Hans Rookmaaker and my experience.